 Scarcity

-Journal articles were bundled by issue because they were printed.
-It was economical to release a set of articles in an issue, rather than mailing each article to subscribers one-by-one.
-Printing costs limited the number of pages that journals could print in a single year.
+Journal articles were bundled by issue because they were modelled after early newspapers (Kronick, 1962).
+It was economical to release a set of articles in an issue, rather than mailing each article to subscribers one-by-one (King, 2007).
+Printing costs limited the number of pages that journals could print in a single year (Kling & Callahan, 2003).
 This constraint created scarcity, and scarcity meant that editors had to make decisions about what to print and what not to print.
 Even if the intentions were good, this editorial gatekeeping due to scarcity probably contributed to the increasing disappearance of papers that report negative results (Fanelli, 2011) and the recognition of a reproducibility crisis in some scientific disciplines (Nimpf & Keays, 2020).

 Scarcity creates value (Lynn, 1991), and this is true for scholarly publishing (Taylor, 2012).
 One metric of value is the acceptance rate, which functions as a signal of a commodity’s value and unavailability.
 The lower the acceptance rate, the higher the scarcity value.
 The acceptance rate of a journal has long been used as an indicator of a journal’s perceived quality or its value (Rogers et al., 2007).
 A journal with a 10% acceptance rate is held to higher esteem, all things being equal, than a journal with a 50% acceptance rate.
 However, the acceptance rate of a journal is a function of the print model (Zuckerman & Merton, 1971).
 When space is limited (available print pages per year), i.e., when a journal has page constraints to consider, then its real estate becomes, by this constraint, prized (Piller, 2022).
+Although page constraints do not entirely explain acceptance rates, Björk (2019) showed that selectivity based on quality of research can be sustained when page constraints are not a factor in acceptance.

 Journal-based metrics, such as the Journal Impact Factor (JIF), are based on this scarcity value.
 This means that bundling by issue has influenced the evaluation of scholarship.
-The JIF is a problematic measure of a journal’s impact (Larivière & Sugimoto, 2018), but it is a measure that only makes sense when a journal publishes a fairly constant set of articles per year.
+The JIF is a problematic measure of a journal’s impact (Larivière & Sugimoto, 2018), but it is a measure that only, at best, makes sense when a journal publishes a fairly constant set of articles per year.
 That is, in order to measure changes in average citation counts, whether it is an average over a two or five year period, it helps to hold at a constant the rate of citable items (e.g., articles) published per year.
-If the rate of articles that are published each year varies considerably, then it becomes meaningless to use the JIF to compare average citation rates across years.
+If the rate of articles that are published each year varies considerably, then it becomes meaningless to use the JIF to compare average citation rates across years for a single journal.

-Seeking higher JIF scores becomes a motivation to keep the number of published articles relatively fixed at the same number each year.
+Seeking higher JIF scores therefore becomes a motivation to keep the number of published articles relatively fixed at the same number each year.
 The only reason to keep relatively static the number of articles each year, especially with digital only journals, is because the JIF is determined by the ratio of citations to total citable items within a time range.
-If journals increase their publication output by eliminating journal issues and not controlling acceptance rates based on print constraints, then their JIF scores will drop.
+If journals increase their publication output by eliminating journal issues and not controlling acceptance rates based on print constraints, then their JIF scores may drop.
 This may be why journals keep producing hard copy even if it is no longer necessary, or continue to bundle articles into issues (Swoger, 2013).

 Outside of the metrics issues, controlling scarcity has had a major impact on the production of knowledge.
 It determines what can be printed, and it determines how many journals exist.
 Journals are created because of supply and demand.
 If one journal is too restrictive, offers less space, then it means that other, less restrictive journals are created to meet demand.